InsightSoftwareConsortium/ITKSphinxExamples/src/contribute.rst

 ==========

-The ITK Examples are stored in the Git_ distributed version control system, and the mainline repository can be found at http://itk.org/ITKExamples.git.
+The ITK Examples are stored in the Git_ distributed version control system, and the mainline repository can be found at ITKExamplesRepo_.
 Files in the repository can be edited either with the `web interface`_ or the typical `text editor / version control workflow`_ used when modifying source code.